Tornabene Wine Earns Prestigious Silver Medals at the 2025 San Francisco Chronicle Wine Competition

 Tornabene Wine secures Silver Medals for its Cabernet Sauvignon, Chardonnay, and Sparkling Wine at the 2025 San Francisco Chronicle Wine Competition.

-Winning at the San Francisco Chronicle Wine Competition is an incredible honor.
-It reflects our passion for crafting elegant, high-quality wines that redefine sophistication.”SAN FRANCISCO, CA, UNITED STATES, January 30, 2025 /EINPresswire.com/ -- Tornabene Wine is proud to announce that all three of its wines have been awarded Silver Medals at the 2025 San Francisco Chronicle Wine Competition, one of the most prestigious wine competitions in the country.
+Winning Silver for all three wines is an incredible honor.
+This recognition reaffirms our commitment to crafting elegant, high-quality wines for every occasion,”NEW YORK, NY, UNITED STATES, January 30, 2025 /EINPresswire.com/ -- Tornabene Wine is proud to announce that all three of its wines have been awarded Silver Medals at the 2025 San Francisco Chronicle Wine Competition, one of the most prestigious wine competitions in the country.

 — – Italia Tornabene